mberz2/mberz2.github.io/README.md

 - 8/18/2021 - Site setup mostly complete.
 Added first major interactive component outside the navbar, which consists of modal boxes that display information related to the resume.
 Going to work on code clean-up as well as introduction of more interactive elements for more style + flare.

+- 8/19/2021 - Added collapsable skill section that animates with "levels" of proficiency in various coding disciplines.
+Updated the look and feel, added some color and sectioning.

 ## Disclaimer

 💻